Éderson (footballer, born 1999): Corinthians

 After Cruzeiro's relegation to Série B, Éderson sued the club for unpaid wages.
 They reached an agreement allowing him to freely sign with another club.
 On 20 February 2020, after several days of speculation, Corinthians announced they had signed Éderson for five years.

 Fortaleza

 On 20 February 2021, Éderson was loaned to Fortaleza.
-He debuted with Fortaleza on 10 March of that same year.
+He debuted with Fortaleza on 10 March of the same year.
 In Fortaleza, in 2021, he was one of the main players of the club during the Campeonato Brasileiro of that year, helping the club to qualify to the Copa Libertadores of 2022.

 Salernitana

 On 30 January 2022, Éderson signed a contract with Salernitana in Italy until 2026.
 A few months later, on 16 April, he scored his first Serie A goal in a 2–1 away win over Sampdoria.

 Atalanta

 On 6 July 2022, Éderson joined fellow Serie A club Atalanta.
 On 15 January 2023, he netted his first goal for the club in an 8–2 victory over his former club Salernitana.
 In his second season, he managed to achieve the UEFA Europa League title with the club.
 On 29 January 2025, he scored his first UEFA Champions League goal in a 2–2 away draw against Barcelona.